Count and combine

 These count and combine worksheets for 1st grade give students the structured, hands-on practice they need to build confidence and fluency.
 Students work through a range of problem formats, from visual models and diagrams to written equations and word problems, so they encounter count and combine from every angle.
 Each worksheet is designed to build on prior knowledge while introducing the level of challenge appropriate for 1st grade.
 Practicing count and combine at this stage strengthens the mathematical foundations that support more advanced concepts in later grades.

-What grade level is this for?⌄
+What grade level is this count and combine worksheet for?⌄

-Can I use this for homeschool or classroom?⌄
+Can I use this count and combine worksheet for homeschool or classroom?⌄

 What counting skills should a first grader have?⌄